Long COVID and Tinnitus: A Strong Link

 Long COVID and Central Sensitization

 The common mechanism that long COVID and similar chronic conditions share is “central sensitization”.
 This process is involved in an atypical form of migraine where patients may not experience headaches, but rather a number of symptoms including dizziness, tinnitus, mental fogginess, blurring of vision, neck stiffness, head or ear pressure, among others.
-There is increasing consensus that long COVID is a form of “central sensitization syndrome” [13], [14].
+There is increasing consensus that long COVID is a form of “central sensitization syndrome” and it closely follows an atypical migraine pattern [13], [14].

 Central sensitization is also seen in the setting of prolonged neuroinflammation.
 It describes a neurological process characterized by heightened sensitivity in the central nervous system which leads to an exaggerated reaction to stimuli, creating a self-sustaining cycle.
 This cycle results in a hypersensitive nervous system that amplifies signals and responds excessively to stimuli that would not typically be perceived as painful or bothersome.